sandralefdal/car-pricing/README.md

 ```
 source {name_of_env}/bin/activate
 ```
+Make sure you are in the car-pricing directory, otherwise cd into it.

-And install the necessary dependencies
+Install the necessary dependencies
 ```
 pip install -r requirements.txt
 ```